BenchmarkXPRT/Public-AIXPRT-Resources/Installation readmes/AIXPRT TensorRT Windows Readme.md

 ﻿## 1.
 Introduction
-This module contains workloads to evaluate the system performance of use cases related to Image Classification and Object Detection using TensorRT optimizations.
+This module contains workloads to evaluate the system performance of use cases related to image classification and object detection using TensorRT optimizations.
-It has workloads “resnet50_v1”, "ssd-mobilenet-v1" and can run Single and Multi-Batch size scenarios.
+It has workloads “ResNet50_v1”, "SSD-MobileNet-v1" and can run single- and multi-batch size scenarios.

 ## 2. System Requirements
-For Nvidia Discrete Graphics Cards
+For NVIDIA Discrete Graphics Cards
 * Operating System:
 	Windows
 * GPU: